-Drolor Centre of Strategic Leadership
+Drolor Centre for Strategic Leadership

 The Drolor Centre provides a facility that brings leaders together to explore leadership in a global context with the aim of providing leadership development, leadership research, and case sharing to participants.
 In addition to providing a platform for leaders to engage in creative and focused big picture thinking, it also explores how leaders can develop cooperative global leadership and partnerships in a political and economic context.
 It examines what strategic and global leadership models may deliver better and sustainable value.
 Central to this, the Centre provides leaders with skills to enhance their communication in order to stir passion and ignite the ore for change in others for greater societal impact.